Pylons/pyramid/docs/glossary.rst

     alternative mechanisms for common :mod:`repoze.bfg` application
     configuration tasks.
 The functionality of this package has been merged into the :mod:`repoze.bfg` core as of version 0.6.3.
+  Virtual root
+    A model object representing the "virtual" root of a request; this is typically the physical root object (the object returned by the application root factory) unless :ref:`vhosting_chapter` is in use.